FSAR Data Standardization Workflow

 Step 2 — Map columns to canonical ontology terms

-1. Open GC DFO Salmon Ontology documentation.
+1. Use GC DFO Salmon Ontology (WIDOCO) to find canonical terms.

 3. Record full canonical IRIs for mapped terms.